Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions: Monotone procedures

 There are a few notable exceptions to the rule that method designers tend to design monotone rather than local procedures.
-The examples we are aware of are all FWER-controlling procedures. \cite{Rosenblum2014} proposed a local procedure for $|I|=2$ hypotheses that optimizes the power for rejecting at least one of these.
-Their method is specific for the scale $|I|$ it was defined for; extensions to $|I|>2$ do not exist \citep{Rosset2018}, and natural extensions to $|I|<2$ do not fulfill the monotonicity requirement. \cite{Rosset2018} developed methods that optimize any-power for specific scales $|I|$ under an exchangeability assumption, and that also have non-monotone behavior.
-We remark, however, that every coherent local procedure $\mathbf{d}^I$ with true discovery guarantee may be trivially embedded in a monotone procedure with $C=I$ (or even $C=\mathbb{N}$) by setting
+All the examples we are aware of are FWER-controlling procedures. \cite{Rosenblum2014} proposed a local procedure for $|I|=2$ hypotheses that optimizes the power for rejecting at least one of these.
+Their method is specific for the scale $|I|$ it was defined for; extensions to $|I|>2$ do not exist \citep{Rosset2018}.
+In another example, \cite{Rosset2018} developed methods that optimize the power for detecting at least one true effect for specific scales $|I|$ under an exchangeability assumption.
+These methods also have non-monotone behavior.